kamchettysadhika/kamchettysadhika/README.md

 -  Hi, Sadhika Kamchetty
 -  I’m interested in ...
-Programming and Development
+Machine Learning and AI
 -  I’m looking to collaborate on ...
 App development and AI development
 -  How to reach me ...on my email kamchettysadhika10@gmail.com